~/.clawboo by default). It also reads OpenClaw’s directory (~/.openclaw) for interop, but never writes there.

 The database

-clawboo.db is a single SQLite file holding 27 tables.
+clawboo.db is a single SQLite file holding 28 tables.
 There is no separate Postgres, no external store, no migration ladder.
-The schema is applied by createDb(), which runs an inline CREATE TABLE IF NOT EXISTS block on every connection; that DDL is the sole source of truth for the schema (the Drizzle schema.ts is the typed query layer over the same tables, never used to apply migrations).
+The schema is applied by ensureSchema() (packages/db/src/schemaBootstrap.ts), an idempotent CREATE TABLE IF NOT EXISTS block that the server runs once at boot; createDb() is the batteries-included open-and-bootstrap form still used by one-shot processes (the MCP stdio bins, the eval harness, tests).
+That DDL is the sole source of truth for the schema (the Drizzle schema.ts is the typed query layer over the same tables, never used to apply migrations).
 See the database schema reference for the full table list and ERD.

 The database path